- What is a sub ohm tank?

 - What’s the best sub ohm tank for you?

 If you want to chuck some huge clouds, sub ohm tanks are the best way.
 Their performance rivals that of an RDA or RTA, but they utilize disposable coils.
-Sub ohm tanks—also called subtanks—provide a direct lung vape using low-resistance coils and high-powered mods.
+Sub ohm tanks—also called subtanks—provide a direct lung vape using low-resistance replaceable coils.

 Sub ohm tanks are among the most popular vape tanks available.
 Choosing the right one for you can be confusing because of all the options.
 But we’ve made it easy by narrowing the list down to the best sub ohm tanks currently available.